xplosionmind/pise-notes.club/_notes/Introduction to Philosophy/The Mind-Body problem.md

 <p class="date">3<sup>rd</sup> November 2020</p>

+## Dualism

+### Interactionism

+Mind and body are different and separate, but they interact.
+E.g. a physical stimulus corresponds to a stimulus to the mind.
+In the [[Sixth Meditation]]: the mind and the body are strictly entangled.

+Descartes was both a dualist and an interactionist

 How can the mind exist separately from the body?\
 According to Descartes, it's sufficient to explain the real distinction.